Why do I receive an automatic reply in response to my email?

 What is a director’s statement?

-In this statement the director can explain and share anything (s)he feels is important for the selection committee to know.
-Consider writing about your inspiration, your method of working, what you would like to accomplish, background information on your story, your previous experiences or your future strategies – or all of the above.
-Or something completely different!
+In this statement the director should explain and share anything (s)he feels is important for the selection committee to know.
+Consider writing about your inspiration, your method of working, how you visualize your story, what you would like to accomplish, background information on your story, your previous experiences or your future strategies – or all of the above.

 What information is required in the dossier I have to submit when I’m pre-selected for Script & Project Development?